livekit/egress/README.md

         account_name: azure blob account
         account_key: azure blob access key
         container_name: azure blob container name
+    gcp: (required if using gcp storage output)
+        bucket: bucket name
 defaults:
     preset: defaults to "NONE", see options below.
 If preset is used, all other options are ignored.
     width: defaults to 1920